Bug #1828

 attr = lighty.stat(lighty.env['physical.path']) if (not attr) then -- file still missing. pass it to the fastcgi backend lighty.env["uri.path"] = "/index.php" lighty.env["physical.rel-path"] = lighty.env["uri.path"] lighty.env["request.orig-uri"] = lighty.env["request.uri"] lighty.env["physical.path"] = lighty.env["physical.doc-root"] .. lighty.env["physical.rel-path"] -- like this or something: lighty.env["request.status"] = 404 end

-Updated by Mozai about 13 years ago
+Updated by Mozai over 13 years ago

 With PHP you can work around this bug by putting this at the top of your script: